Jarred-Sumner/styleurl-extension/README.md

 # StyleURL Extension

 StyleURL is the easiest way for developers & designers to collaborate on CSS changes.

+## What's New (v1.1.13 - August 3, 2018)

+StyleURL now supports creating secret gists, so that they don't appear in search or anywhere public.
+This is now the behavior by default.

+---

 ## Export CSS from Chrome

 Make style changes from Chrome Inspector, and StyleURL will show you the diff of your CSS changes in the page.

 Before StyleURL, to get your CSS tweaks out of Chrome DevTools, you had to select each element, remember what you changed, and copy it to a file.
 Now, StyleURL will automatically detect all of your changes and show you the diff.